KousikKundu/MusicApplication/README.md

 ### Building the Muzix Manager
   1. Building a server in Spring Boot to facilitate CRUD operation over music, playlist and bookmarked resources stored in MongoDB
   2. Writing Swagger Documentation
-  3. Build a Producer for RabbitMQ which
+  3. Build a Producer for RabbitMQ which:
     - i.
 Produces events like what user bookmarked
     - ii.
 What music he added in playlists
   4. Write Test Cases